Vatyx/JuliangAdmirer/README.md

 # JuliangAdmirer
-All code credited to Juliang
+All code credited to Juliang0705